Evidence for a gene influencing heart rate on chromosome 5p13-14 in a meta-analysis of genome-wide scans from the NHLBI Family Blood Pressure Program

 The complete list of FBPP investigators and sources of support can be found at http://www.biostat.wustl.edu/fbpp/Acknowledgments.html.

 The author(s) declare that they have no competing interests.

 JML assembled the genotype and phenotype data from the multiple networks and carried out the genome-scans and meta-analysis and drafted the manuscript.
 JBW conceived the study and assisted in assembling the genotype and phenotype data from the multiple networks and helped to draft the manuscript.
 SCH is the director of HyperGEN network and helped to finalize the manuscript.
 RCE is the director of the Framingham field center for HyperGEN data collection and helped to finalize the manuscript.
 AC is the main contact for the GenNet network and helped to finalize the manuscript.
 EB is director of the GENOA network and helped to finalize the manuscript.
 RHM assisted in data analysis and helped draft the manuscript.
 All authors have read and approved the final version of the manuscript.

 Electronic supplementary material

-Additional File 1: Each network is shown by race (CA for Caucasian and AA for African-American).
+Additional File 1: Multipoint LOD scores for all study participants Each network is shown by race (CA for Caucasian and AA for African-American).
 Distance is given in cM.
 This is an Excel™ file and Microsoft® Excel™ should be used for viewing.
 (XLS 86 KB)